nickjalbert/reading/PAPERS.md

   what is distant in time or space, may have been one of the driving forces behind the runaway train of human intelligence that separated us from other hominids."

+**THOUGHTS**: a decent survey of the field, gives good high-level pointers.
+Sometimes a little overly-hair-splitting when it comes to definitions.

 ## [Schema Networks: Zero-shot Transfer with a Generative Causal Model of Intuitive Physics](https://arxiv.org/abs/1706.04317)